-Following the concerns raised by the External Auditor and the Best Value Notice issued by DLUHC in January 2023 (see below for a more detailed description of these) there was a significant overhaul of the governance structure to reflect best practice and a rewrite of the Constitution to support the new structure.
+Following the concerns raised by the External Auditor and the Best Value Notice issued by DLUHC in January 2023 there was a significant overhaul of the governance structure for the whole of the 2023-24 financial year to reflect best practice and a rewrite of the Constitution to support the new structure.
 The new structure (shown in the diagram below) was approved by the Board in March 2023 and implemented following the Authority's Annual General Meeting on 31st May 2023.